danielmarrama/protein_tree/README.md

 ### TODO
 - Determine MMseqs2 cutoff by comparing BLAST result agreements
-- Use ARC to assign MHC/TCR/immunoglobulin genes to vertebrate species
-- Use IUIS nomenclature for allergen names
-- Use manual_assignments.csv to override parent and gene assignments
 - Create a tree for visualization
 - Add higher taxon ranks for the final tree